bioinformaticsdotca/CSHL_2019/laptop_setup_instructions.md

 13) Within the Cytoscape program, install the following Cytoscape apps.

-From the menu bar, select ‘Apps’ , ‘Manage Apps’.
+From the menu bar, select ‘Apps’, then ‘App Manager’.

-Within all apps, search for the following and install:
+Within 'all apps', search for the following and install:

  * EnrichmentMap (3.2.0)
  * EnrichmentMap Pipeline Collection (it will install ClusterMaker2, WordCloud and AutoAnnotate)